18th Street gang: Culture

 18th Street Gang members are required to abide by a strict set of rules.
 Failure to obey the word of a gang leader, or to show proper respect to a fellow gang member, may result in an 18-second beating, or even execution for more serious offenses.
 According to the FBI, some factions of the 18th Street Gang have developed a high level of sophistication and organization.
 18th Street Gang members often identify themselves with the number 18 on their clothing and sporting clothing from sports teams such as the Los Angeles Clippers, Los Angeles Rams, Los Angeles Chargers, Los Angeles Dodgers, Los Angeles Lakers, Los Angeles Kings, and Las Vegas Raiders.
 18th Street will use the symbols XV3, XVIII, X8, 666, 99, and 3-dots (Mi Vida Loca [My Crazy Life]) in their graffiti and tattoos.
 18th Street colors are blue and black; blue is to represent and to pay tribute to The Mexican Mafia, and black is to represent the original color for the gang.
 The 18th Street Gang is occasionally referred to as the "Children's Army" because of its recruitment of elementary and middle-school aged youth.
 They also allow other ethnicities to join their ranks making the gang multi-ethnic.
 In El Salvador it is common for members of the gang to be tattooed on the face with a large "18".
 In many cases the tattoo covers the entire face.

-Pete Wingfield's 1975 single "Eighteen With a Bullet" is the official theme song of 18th Street.